 3.2.2.6.2 Read-across using analogue or category approaches requires sufficiently reliable test data on similar substance(s) and justification of the similarity of the tested substance(s) with the substance(s) to be classified.
 Where adequate justification of the read-across approach is provided, it has in general higher weight than (Q)SARs.

 3.2.2.6.3 Classification based on (Q)SARs requires sufficient data and validation of the model.
-The validity of the computer models and the prediction should be assessed using internationally principles for the validation of (Q)SARs.
+The validity of the computer models and the prediction should be assessed using internationally recognized principles for the validation of (Q)SARs.
 With respect to reliability, lack of alerts in a SAR or expert system is not sufficient evidence for no classification.

 3.2.2.7 Classification based on an overall weight of evidence assessment (Tier 6 in Figure 3.2.1)